PostHog/posthog.com/contents/blog/slack-closure.md

 ## Why we're changing the way we do community

-PostHog has grown incredibly fast but over the last four years, and throughout that time the public Slack group has been the central hub of our community.
+PostHog has grown incredibly fast over the last four years, and throughout that time the public Slack group has been the central hub of our community.
 It's been a place where we chat to users, listen to feature requests, answer questions, and solicit feedback.

 However, with over 5,000 members in the community, it's become hard to keep up with the conversations.
 Messages quickly disappear from the chat history and content isn't indexed by Google, which makes it a particularly bad platform for community support.

-We've explored a few things to fix this, including joining a paid plan ($7.25+ per user, per month) and [building our own AI bot](/blog/aruba-hackathon#maxai-our-friendly-posthog-support-ai), but we don't think the problem is solvable within Slack.
-Earlier this year we realized a new approach was needed.
+We've explored a few things to fix this, including joining a paid plan ($7.25+ per user, per month) and [building our own AI bot](/blog/aruba-hackathon#maxai-our-friendly-posthog-support-ai), but earlier this year we realized a new approach was needed.

 So, we decided to build something better.